npm-wharf/mcgonagall/README.md

 ### `mcgonagall.transfigure(source)`

+The source can be a:

+ * path to a folder
+ * path to a tarball
+ * URL to a git repository

+Files can be nested to arbitrary folder levels (to help with organizing large specifications).

-With only the path to the specification (either files or a tarball containing them), mcgonagall returns the full cluster specification as JSON:
+With only the path to the specification mcgonagall returns the full cluster specification as JSON:

 ```js
 {